 Skip to main content

-The MainWP MCP Server is in alpha.
+The MainWP MCP Server is in beta.
 APIs and configuration options may change between versions.

 Download from GitHub